pods-framework/pods/readme.txt

 Fixed: Phone field should not put anything in the field input on 'blank' values, #4881 (@pglewis)
 Fixed: Versioned tag names are not compatible with Composer, #5278 (@pglewis)
 Fixed: `get_post_meta()` always retriggers `pods_transient_set()`, #4690 (@pglewis)
+Fixed: Date output in magic tags for date fields uses DateTime class by default instead of date_il8n, #5296 (@JoryHogeveen)

 = 2.7.12 December 20th 2018 =